← Back to 史記

 1

-When Han rose, it inherited Qin's exhaustion.
-Men followed military campaigns, and the old and weak transported grain and food.
-Work was intense and wealth was scarce.
-Even the Son of Heaven could not equip matched horses, and generals and ministers sometimes rode ox carts, while the common people had no stored goods.
-Therefore, because Qin money was heavy and difficult to use, they further ordered the people to cast money, with one jin of yellow gold, and regulated the laws and reduced prohibitions.
-And the people who did not follow the rules and pursued profit accumulated surplus business to delay market goods, causing goods to leap and soar in price.
+When Han rose, it inherited Qin’s exhaustion.
+Men followed military campaigns, and the old and infirm transported grain and food.
+Labor was heavy and wealth scarce; even the Son of Heaven could not equip matched horses, while generals and ministers sometimes rode ox carts and commoners had nothing in reserve.
+Therefore, because Qin coinage was heavy and hard to use, they further ordered the people to cast money, fixing the value at one catty of gold per jin, and regulated the laws while reducing prohibitions.
+People who broke the rules to pursue profit hoarded surplus goods to control the market, driving prices up.
 Rice reached ten thousand cash per shi, and a single horse cost a hundred gold.

 2